 Response - Onsite Wastewater Treatment Systems: Concerns were raised about the cumulative impact of discharges from onsite waste water treatment systems and the need for rehabilitation and inspection of existing facilities.
-Generally, it was considered vital that discharges from unsewered properties be prioritised.
-The implication for land use planning, particularly in rural areas, was recognised by some submissions
+Generally, it was considered vital that discharges from unsewered properties be prioritised and that restricting development until municipal systems are available be considered.

 Section 5.2.2 of the final Plan notes that improvements are required regarding the operational performance, maintenance and monitoring arrangements of septic tanks and other on-site waste water treatment systems serving existing unsewered properties.
 In response, the Minister for Environment, Heritage and Local Government intends to bring forward and consult on proposals for legislation during 2010.
 The proposed legislation will provide standards for the performance, operation and maintenance of septic tanks and similar on-site wastewater treatment systems to ensure compliance with the environmental quality standards established in the groundwater and surface water regulations transposing the WFD.
 It will also provide for the monitoring and inspection of the performance of such treatment systems and will set out the responsibilities of households served by those systems, including requirements to carry out remedial actions where necessary.
-In the interim, and prior to adoption of the specific legislation discussed above, discharges from unsewered properties would be subject to the Environmental Quality Standards in the Environmental Objectives (Surface Water) Regulations (SI 272 of 2009) and Environmental Objectives (Groundwater) Regulations (SI 9 of 2010) and the Water Pollution Act (No 1 of 1977) as amended in 1990 and Water Pollution Regulations (SI 108 of 1978) as amended in 1992 and 1996.
+In the interim, and prior to adoption of the specific legislation discussed above, discharges from unsewered properties would be subject to the Environmental Quality Standards in the Environmental Objectives (Surface Water) Regulations (SI 272 of 2009) and Environmental Objectives (Groundwater) Regulations (SI 9 of 2010)

+and the Water Pollution Act (No 1 of 1977) as amended in 1990 and Water Pollution Regulations (SI 108 of 1978) as amended in 1992 and 1996.